nshaheed/ganimation/README.md

 Pay careful attention to where your chuck files are relative to the GANimator ones, and use relative imports when needed.
 An example of this is in [this launch file](examples/basic_launch.ck).
 ## Examples
+These examples (and more!) can be found in the `<downloaded dir>/chuck/examples/` directory as well as in this [git repo](/examples/).
+Dig around for ideas and to get a better sense of how to use the tool
 ### Hello GAN
 ### Randomization
 ### Interpolation